We’re working to ensure that people can still practice their religious beliefs without discriminating against LGBTIQA+ people.

 - not allow religious charities to discriminate in the provision of taxpayer funded services

 - remove the license to discriminate in the name of religious beliefs allowed by clause 42.

-We’ll continue to advocate to ensure this Bill protects the health and rights of LGBTIQ+ South Australians.
+We’ll continue to advocate to ensure this Bill protects the health and rights of LGBTIQA+ South Australians.